Psychology (PSYU)

 PSYU 542 Community and Environmental Mental Health

-This course is designed to provide students with an in-depth understanding of today’s societal challenges.
-The primary focus will be on the accessibility of mental health services for underserved populations and disenfranchised communities.
+The primary focus of this course is on the accessibility of mental health services by underserved populations and disenfranchised communities.
 Students will be exposed to community mental health agencies' general framework and the services provided, such as multidisciplinary care, case management, therapeutic services, and inpatient and outpatient care.
 Students will explore challenges specifically related to mental health disorders within diverse populations.
-In addition, environmental stressors and its negative impacts on mental health will be reviewed.
+In addition, environmental stressors and their negative impacts on mental health will be reviewed.
 Students will be introduced to interventions that model best practices, such as the recovery paradigm of treatment, which is relevant across the domain of community mental health.
 3 credits.

 PSYU 545 Transition to Work and Career